 Loam Soil Drains Well

 Loam soil displays good structure, absorbs water, drains well, and retains moisture.
 Loam is full of nutrients, easy to cultivate, and quickly warms in the spring.
 It's the ideal soil for gardening.
 Loam absorbs a lot of water and retains the right amount of moisture.

 Peat soil is acidic and inhibits decomposition, which means it contains a high proportion of organic matter.
 Peat is mostly organic.
 This lack of decomposition results in a lack of nutrients.
 Peat is dark in color, quickly warms up in spring, and retains a high amount of water.
 Peat is an excellent soil for plants when they're fertilized regularly.

 Silty soil feels smooth in your hand.
 It drains well, retains moisture, and is richer in nutrients than sand.
 Silt's soil structure is weak and compacts easily.
 It's easier to cultivate than clay, and it makes an excellent gardening soil with proper care.

 Chalky Soil Absorbs Little Water

-Chalky soil has a pH of 7.5 or more, meaning that it is alkaline.
-It is stony, free draining and often found as an overlay on limestone and bedrock.
+Chalky soil has a pH of 7.5 or more, meaning that it's alkaline.
+It's stony, free draining, and often found as an overlay on limestone and bedrock.
 This limits the availability of manganese and iron micronutrients to the plants.

 Clay soil is classified as a heavy soil and one of the most difficult garden soils.
-Due to its compact nature, clay is slow to absorb water and absorbs the least amount of water of all six soil types.
-It's hard when dry, sticky when wet, drains poorly and warms slowly in the spring.
+Due to its compact nature, clay soil is slow to absorb water and absorbs the least amount of water of all six soil types.
+It's hard when dry, sticky when wet, drains poorly, and warms slowly in the spring.
 It holds the most nutrients of any soil, due to the poor drainage.
 Some plants thrive in clay soil, while others can thrive with generous amending.